shirads/Coursera-GettingAndCleaningData/README.md

 A full description is available at the site where the data was obtained:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+### Requirements
+Create one R script called `run_analysis.R` that does the following:

+    1. Merges the training and the test sets to create one data set.
+    2. Extracts only the measurements on the mean and standard deviation for each measurement.
+    3. Uses descriptive activity names to name the activities in the data set
+    4. Appropriately labels the data set with descriptive variable names.

+From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.

 ### Dependent libraries
 `run_analysis.R` depends on two libraries: `data.table` and `reshape2`.
 It is assumed that you have already downloaded the packages.
 Othewise, download/install the libraries using `install.packages("data.table")` and `install.packages("reshape2)`.